Function Physiotherapy - Physiotherapy Ottawa

 • Visual motion sensitivity

-• Fullness in the ear(s)
+• Feeling of fullness in the ear

 How physiotherapy can help?